mrtmm/hastexo-xblock/README.md

 ### Copy & paste

+Within the text terminal, learners can use copy and paste by marking up text with the left mouse button, and then using right-click or middle-click to paste.

+Within the graphical (RDP) terminal, so long as the terminal has focus (normally meaning that the learner has left-clicked into it once), learners can use any copy and paste facility that the desktop provides.
+This includes the `Ctrl-C`/`Ctrl-V` key combinations, and middle mouse clicks.

-Copy & paste to and from the lab environment is possible, with some considerations.
+Copy & paste to and from the lab environment (i.e. from the terminal to the learner's browser, or vice versa) is also possible, though some considerations apply.

-Pasting _into_ the lab environment requires two steps, because we are dealing with two clipboards (one for the browser and one for the lab environment).
+Pasting _into_ the lab environment requires two transitions, because we are dealing with two clipboards (one for the browser and one for the lab environment).
+Thus, the learner must

-For example, when a learner tries to paste text into a terminal window, at first the text will be written into the lab enviroments clipboard and only when they follow up with a `Ctrl+Shift+v`, the text will be pasted into the terminal.
+1. Copy something into their clipboard on their client.
+2. Left-click into the terminal.
+3. Hit `Ctrl-V`.
+4. Right-click (or middle-click) in the terminal.

-Copying _out_ from the lab environment requires only one step, however at this time it works only on Mozilla Firefox but support in other browsers may follow.
+Copying _out_ from the lab environment is more direct, though at this time it works only on Mozilla Firefox (support in other browsers may follow).
+To copy from their terminal into their local clipboard, the learner must

+1. Mark up some text in their terminal.
+2. Switch to another application window on their client.
+3. Hit `Ctrl-V`.

 ## Django admin page